 - Cube the Velveeta Cheese

-- Shredd the Monterray Jack Cheese
+- Shredd the Monterrey Jack Cheese

-- Add the velvetta cheese
+- Add the Velveeta cheese.

 Serve with tortilla chips.
-To lighten up this appetizer, serve it with veggies such as broccoli or cauliflower.
+To lighten this appetizer, serve it with veggies such as broccoli or cauliflower.

 Enjoy this tasty dip!